 “It’s a great way to get students to go outside, get their hands dirty, get in the water, and get exposed to an environment that they may not usually encounter,” AP Biology teacher Martha Hale said.
 “It’s also a way for them to be educated about the community they live in.”

-Students rotated between three different stations, all connected to examining the quality of the water.
-One involved them wading into the water to measure the depth and strength.
+Students rotated between three different stations, all of which were connected to examining the quality of the water.
+One involved them wading into the water to measure the depth and strength of the stream.
+Another station allowed students to identify macroinvertebrates living in the river—tiny organisms that help indicate water health.
+A third station focused on chemical testing, where students measured pH levels, dissolved oxygen, and other factors that affect river life.

 “Getting in the stream was fun,” senior Quin Lemon said.
 “I feel like this field trip was very educational.”

-“I like to go outside and to parks, but I don’t ever really learn about them,” junior Ahmad El Yaman said.
+“I like to go outside and to parks, but I don’t ever really learn about them,” junior Ahmad El Yaman mentioned.
 “So I thought this was really cool.”

 Hale loved seeing students learn in new ways.